-How much does the prospect of feedback (e.g., praise or grade) contribute to my performance on this task? er the task is completed: How motivated am I to do other similar tasks now that I have completed this one?
+How much does the prospect of feedback (e.g., praise or grade) contribute to my performance on this task?
+After the task is completed: How motivated am I to do other similar tasks now that I have completed this one?

 Regents of the University of Minnesota.
 From the Maximizing Study Abroad series published by the Center for Advanced Research on Language Acquisition.
-See: carla.umn.edu/maxsa/guides "Taking my motivational temperature on a language task" can be found on p.
-405 in Maximizing study abroad: An instructional guide to strategies for language and culture learning and use (2009) by Kappler Mikk, B., Cohen, A.D. & Paige, R.M. (with Chi, J., Lassegard, J., Maegher, M. & Weaver, S.), and pp. 169-172 in Maximizing study abroad: A students' guide to strategies for language and culture learning and use (2nd ed.)
-(2006) by Paige R.M., Cohen, A.D., Kappler, B., Chi, J. and Lassegard, J.
+See: carla.umn.edu/maxsa/guides "Taking my motivational temperature on a language task" can be found on pp. 403-405 in Maximizing study abroad: An instructional guide to strategies for language and culture learning and use (2009) by Kappler Mikk, B., Cohen, A.D. & Paige, R.M. (with Chi, J., Lassegard, J., Maegher, M. & Weaver, S.), and the survey can be found on pp. 169-172 in Maximizing study abroad: A students' guide to strategies for language and culture learning and use (2nd ed.)
+(2006) by Paige R.M., Cohen, A.D., Appler, B., Chi, J. and Lassegard, J.

-Permission is granted to make copies of this handout for research or classroom when documented at: carla.umn.edu/about/usematerials Permission is granted to make copies of this handout for research or classroom when documents/Motivation_MAXSA.pdf This material may not be reposted on another website or included in another print publication without express permission from the CARLA office.
+Permission is granted to make copies of this handout for research or classroom when documented at: carla.umn.edu/about/usematerials Permission is granted to link directly to this URL on the CARLA website: carla.umn.edu/maxsa/documents/Motivation_MAXSA_IG.pdf This material may not be reposted on another website or included in another print publication without express permission from the CARLA office.
 See: carla.umn.edu/about/permission